 Table salt, known chemically as sodium chloride, is made up of 40% sodium.

-It’s estimated that at least half of people with hypertension have blood pressure that is affected by sodium consumption — meaning they’re salt sensitive.
-In addition, your risk of salt sensitivity increases with age (1, 2).
+It’s estimated that at least half of people with hypertension have blood pressure that’s affected by sodium consumption — meaning they’re salt sensitive.
+In addition, your risk for salt sensitivity increases with age (

 Here are 30 foods that tend to be high in sodium — and what to eat instead.

 Packaged, plain, frozen shrimp commonly contains added salt for flavor, as well as sodium-rich preservatives.
 For example, sodium tripolyphosphate is commonly added to help minimize moisture loss during thawing (

 A 3-ounce (85-gram) serving of nonbreaded frozen shrimp may contain as much as 800 mg of sodium, 35% of the RDI.
 Breaded, fried shrimp is similarly salty (